Shane Larkin: National team career

 Larkin is a member of the senior Turkish national team.
 In February 2020, it was announced that Larkin would miss the 2021 EuroBasket Qualification Tournament with an injury.

 Larkin represented Turkey at EuroBasket 2022 and EuroBasket 2025.

 In EuroBasket 2025, while Turkey advanced to the knockout rounds by finishing first in group stage and succeeding elimination matches, then reaching the final, Larkin performed a noteworthy performance in all matches.
 He played 38 minutes in the final game, scoring 13 points and making 9 assists, finished the tournament with averages of 32 minutes, 11.6 points, and 5.1 assists.

 Personal life

-Larkin has been diagnosed with obsessive-compulsive disorder.
+Larkin has been diagnosed with obsessive–compulsive disorder (OCD).

 Larkin has stated that he views Turkey as "more of a home" when asked about the possibility of playing for the Turkish national team.
 On February 7, 2020, it was announced that Larkin received Turkish citizenship.